Narshe1412/Code-Institute-Interactive-Frontend-Algorithms/README.md

 ### Other tools

 - This project has been created using [Visual Studio Code](https://code.visualstudio.com/) IDE in a [Node v.10.13](https://nodejs.org/en/) environment
-- Project organization and task management provided by [GitHub and GitHub Projects](https://github.com)
+- Project organization and task management provided by [GitHub and GitHub Projects](https://github.com).
+  - All feature branchs within a sprint are squashed and merged into their respective sprint.
+Each sprint is Squashed and Merged into the master branch.
+Each Github issue and pull request still retain the history of commits against the branch or feature.
+Non-sprint branches are deleted after merge.
 - Continuous Integration/Development automation provided by [Travis CI](http://travis-ci.com)
 - Code quality and analysis provided by [SonarQube](https://www.sonarqube.org/) via its cloud service [SonarCloud](https://sonarcloud.io/)
+- [Snyk](https://snyk.io/) is used to analyze vulnerabilities within dependencies.

 Click on the badges at the top of this file to check the build status and quality metrics.